Zoomed Image

 Barcode Scanner Types

-xAssets supports two categories of barcode scanner: Keywedge and Intelligent.
-The right choice depends on your workflow, budget, and whether you need offline or remote scanning.
+xAssets supports three categories of barcode scanner: Keywedge, Camera, and Intelligent.
+The right choice depends on your workflow, the devices your users carry, and whether you need offline or remote scanning.

 Keywedge Scanners